tmatic-trading/crypto-platform/README.md

 EMI can be equal to the instrument symbol as the default name, for example, if you made a trade from the exchange web interface.
 In this case, the EMI may look, for example,  like ```"XBTUSD"```.
 When the program processes data from the ```execution``` stream or ```trade history``` endpoint and does not find a correspondence between the EMI from the "clOrdID" field and the field in the SQLite "robots" table, in this case the EMI may also be equal to the instrument symbol.

+> [!IMPORTANT]
+> *Deribit only provides the clOrdID (the "label" in the Deribit API) for the last 5 days, so when restoring earlier trades from the trading history, there is no way to identify the bot name.
+Therefore, these trades will be stored in the database with the default EMI assigned with the instrument symbol.*

 What happens if you place an order from the standard exchange trading web interface?
 You will see this order in the program with EMI equal the instrument symbol, but only if you are subscibed to a specific instrument in ```.env.<exchange>``` file.
 You will be able to cancel or move this order.

 ## Program controls